-The 355 is an amalgamation of other spy-action movies and has an incredible A-list cast, but is the movie any good?
+The 355 is an amalgamation of other spy-action movies which features an incredible A-list cast, but is it any good?

-The McGuffin of The 355 is Hollywood’s ubiquitously overused and cliched universal hacking device – it is the key to unlock every digital device in the world from air traffic control to power grids to banks.
+The McGuffin of The 355 is Hollywood’s overused and cliched universal hacking device, a key to unlock every digital device in the world from air traffic control to power grids to banks.
 This box ends up in the wrong hands after a deal gone bad.
 Tasked by the CIA to retrieve this box is Mace (Jessica Chastain) and her partner Nick (Sebastian Stan).
-When things go sideways during their mission, Mace is forced to forge an uneasy working arrangement with agents from other world spy agencies: Marie (Diane Kruger), Graciela (Penelope Cruz) and Khadijah (Lupita Nyong’o).
+When things go sideways during, Mace is forced to forge an uneasy working arrangement with agents from other global spy agencies: Marie (Diane Kruger), Graciela (Penelope Cruz) and Khadijah (Lupita Nyong’o).

-The one thing that The 355 has going for it is that there is a lot of action sequences in the film.
+The one thing that The 355 has going for it is the sheer amount of action sequences packed into the film.
 Most of these sequences are executed decently, though I could live with less of it being shot with the Shakycam technique.
 The pacing of the film with action sequences sprinkled judiciously throughout the runtime helped to keep my attention – especially since the non-action portions of the film were an insult to the intelligence of the audience and are in the end forgettable.

 It is nice to see a progressive movie, it is unfortunate that The 355 was not better.
 With a cast and concept like it has, it is disheartening that everything is squandered because of a weak, bland and predictable script.
 If you are looking for a mindless way to pass some time, the action sequences in The 355 are worth a try.
 I would not go out of my way to watch this film though.